storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

 Note that the arity-0 coroutine is a kind of a special case, and requires a triple-squiggly arrow syntax with square brackets.
 The arity-1 coroutine is also a bit special, and requires double-squiggly arrows.
-The arity-2 and above coroutines use a single squiggly arrow, and specify input parameters in the parameter list on the left, with yield and return types specified on the right.
+The arity-2 and above coroutines use a single-squiggly arrow, and specify input parameters in the parameter list on the left, with yield and return types specified on the right.